 Elimination Period (Retroactive Payments)

 Although you had to wait 90-days to receive your first benefit payment, you will receive benefits for the time you had to wait.
-No other hybrid LTC policy on the market offers retroactive payments for the elimination period.
+No other hybrid long-term care life insurance policy on the market offers retroactive payments for the elimination period.

 Premium Payment Options

-CareMatters II also offers the policy owner the option to pay a larger lump-sum premium at the time the policy is issued along with smaller recurring premiums.
+CareMatters II also offers the you the option to pay a larger lump-sum premium at the time the policy is issued along with smaller recurring premiums.
 The recurring premiums can be for a period of 5 years, 10 years, to attained age 65, or to attained age 100.

 Undoubtedly, CareMatters II stands out with some very interesting & unique key features.
-However, as stated in our post “5 Things to Consider When Choosing a Hybrid LTC Policy,” one of the most important things to consider when analyzing a policy is the amount of LTC benefits offered.
+However, one of the most important things to consider when analyzing a policy is the amount of LTC benefits being offered.